 The dump station is oddly situated and requires EXTRA long hoses, as it's on the right side of the road, opposite from most RV sewer outlets.
 Another more easily utilized dump station is located at Rio Grande Village.

-Campers arriving the day AFTER their reservation starts may be considered a No Show, which would cancel all remaining nights.
-Contact the park at 432-477-2251 to notify if you will not be arriving until the next day.
+Campers arriving the day AFTER their reservation starts will be considered a No Show, which would cancel all remaining nights.
+Contact the park at 432-477-2251 to notify if you are late or will not be arriving until the next day.

 If you leave your site during the day, please leave something at the site so we know you are not checking out early.
 A tent, camp chair, stove, book, etc. Something of little value but that indicates you plan to return.